lgulliver/tech-debt-vscode/README.md

 2. Click the refresh button to fetch the latest issues.
 3. Click on any issue to open it in your browser.
 4. Use the filter button to filter issues by state, creator, or assignee.

+### Viewing Issue Details and Comments

+1. Right-click on any issue in the Tech Debt Issues view.
+2. Select "View Issue Details" to open a detailed panel within VS Code.
+3. The panel will show the issue description, metadata, and all existing comments.

+### Adding Comments to Issues

+1. Right-click on any issue in the Tech Debt Issues view.
+2. Select "Comment on Issue" to open the comment form.
+3. Write your comment using the rich text editor.
+4. Click "Add Comment" to post your comment to the GitHub issue.

 ## Development